 Line a strainer with a coffee filter and place over a medium bowl.
-Working in batches, slowly pour the coffee into the filter until all of the liquid has strained (this may take a while); stop when you reach the solids at the bottom of the pitcher.
+Stir the coffee mixture to allow the grounds to sink to the bottom of the pitcher.
+Working in batches, slowly pour the coffee into the filter until all of the liquid has strained (this may take a while).
+Stop when you reach the solids at the bottom of the pitcher.
 Discard the grounds and the contents of the strainer.

 Wash and dry the pitcher.
 Transfer the strained coffee back into the pitcher.
 Cover and refrigerate until completely chilled.
-This concentrate keeps for up to a week in the fridge.
+This concentrate keeps for up to 1 week in the fridge.

-To serve, for each cup of iced coffee dilute the concentrate with an equal portion–give or take–of milk or water.
+To serve, for each cup of iced cold brew coffee, dilute the concentrate with some milk or water.
 Sweeten with simple syrup, if desired, and serve over ice.